 - Other tasks as assigned by the department chair.

 - Master’s Degree in Psychology or related field; or an equivalent combination of education and experience.

-- Teaching and/or advising at the college level
+- One (1) year of teaching and/or advising at the college level (graduate assistantship experience counts)

 - Demonstrated excellent oral and written communication skills

 - Evidence of effective teaching or advising skills